Splash Image

 16 May 2022 2.1 The required and desired attributes of each of the ten criteria, in terms of sub-criteria, has been listed.
 The required attributes are indicated through the word must, while the desired attributes are indicated through the word should.
 Section 4.8: Titles for the POs have been removed.
 Reference to Annex III Evaluation Team Report (ETR) template has been added in the first paragraph of chapter 4.

-23 May 2024 2.2 Released as a standalone document; purpose and scope of the document added; roles and responsibilities added; definitions and acronyms added; no changes in the criteria/sub-criteria level.
+23 April 2024 2.2 Released as a standalone document; purpose and scope of the document added; roles and responsibilities added; definitions and acronyms added; no changes in the criteria/sub-criteria level.